LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-roles-privileges/_index.md

 inherit from `AbstractEntity` and require the `@Entity` annotation.

 This class will only require a `String name` field to track what the privilege is.
-Add the field, constructor, getter/setter, and `toString` method for this class.
+Add the field, constructors (including the empty constructor), getter/setter, and `toString` method for this class.

 In addition to this Model, we need to create some predefined privilege types for our application, which we can do with an `enum`.
 We will define privileges